-Based on the Audit Committee's review of the audited consolidated financial statements and its discussions with management and Marcum LLP, the Audit Committee recommended to the Board of Directors that the audited consolidated financial statements for the 2019 fiscal year be included in our Annual Report on Form 10-K filed with the SEC.
+Based on the Audit Committee's review of the audited consolidated financial statements and its discussions with management and Marcum LLP, the Audit Committee recommended to the Board of Directors that the audited consolidated financial statements for the 2020 fiscal year be included in our Annual Report on Form 10-K filed with the SEC.

-AUDIT COMMITTEE OF THE BOARD OF DIRECTORS
+AUDIT COMMITTEE OF THE BOARD OF DIRECTORS Respectfully Submitted, David Greenwood Albion J. Fitzgerald Misha Petkevich

+David Greenwood Albion J. Fitzgerald AUDIT COMMITTEE OF THE BOARD C F DIRECTORS

-Respectfully Submitted,
+Albion J. Fitzgerald Respectfully Submitted,

-David Greenwood
+c David Greenwood

-Albion J. Fitzgerald
+Misha Petkevich Albion J. Fitzgerald

 Misha Petkevich

+]

-\ The information contained in the Report of the Audit Committee shall not be deemed "soliciting material" or be incorporated by reference by any general statement incorporating this proxy statement into any filings under either the Securities Act of 1933, as amended, or the Exchange Act (together the "Acts"), except to the extent CohBar specifically incorporates such report by reference, and further, such Report shall not otherwise be deemed filed under the Acts.
+The information contained in the Report of the Audit Committee shall not be deemed "soliciting material" or be incorporated by reference by any general statement incorporating this proxy statement into any filings under either the Securities Act of 1933, as amended, or the Exchange Act (together the "Acts"), except to the extent CohBar specifically incorporates such report by reference, and further, such Report shall not otherwise be deemed filed under the Acts.

-RATIFICATION OF APPOINTMENT OF REGISTERED INDEPENDENT PUBLIC ACCOUNTING FIRM FOR 2020
+RATIFICATION OF APPOINTMENT OF REGISTERED INDEPENDENT PUBLIC ACCOUNTING FIRM FOR 2021

-The Audit Committee has appointed Marcum LLP as our registered independent public accounting firm to audit our consolidated financial statements for the year ended December 31, 2020.
+The Audit Committee has appointed Marcum LLP as our registered independent public accounting firm to audit our consolidated financial statements for the year ended December 31, 2021.
 Although we are not required to seek stockholder approval of this appointment, the Board has determined it to be sound corporate governance to do so.
 If the appointment is not ratified by stockholders, the Audit Committee will investigate the possible basis for the negative vote and will reconsider the appointment in light of the results of its investigation.

 We have employed Marcum LLP as our registered independent public accounting firm since 2014.
-A representative of Marcum LLP is expected to be present at the annual stockholders' meeting.
+A representative of Marcum LLP is expected to be present at the Annual Meeting.
 The representative will be given the opportunity to make a statement on behalf of Marcum LLP if the representative so desires, and the representative will be available to respond to appropriate stockholder questions.